Foco22/Piazza-backend-project/README.md

 # Piazza API - Backend

-RESTful API for the Piazza social platform with JWT authentication.
+This is the backend for the Piazza Project, a social platform.

 ## Description

-Piazza API is a RESTful backend service for a Piazza-style social platform with JWT-based authentication.
-This API provides secure endpoints for user registration, authentication, post management, and social interactions (likes, dislikes, comments).
-Built with Express.js and MongoDB, it features containerized deployment with Docker and Kubernetes orchestration for scalable cloud infrastructure.
+The main objective of this project is to provide services for the Piazza Project, which contains the different APIs and models for the application.
+The main services are:
+   1- Users Services: Contains the services for login, register and authenticate a user.
+   2- Interactions Services: Contains all the services for creating a post, comments, disliking or liking a post, etc.

 ## Project Structure